teamzira/adp-connection-java/README.md

 Invoke getAccessToken() on Connection to obtain Access Token

-Invoke getErrorResponse() on Connection to obtain error details in case of no Access Token
+Invoke getErrorResponse() on Connection to obtain error details in case of Access Token not returned

 ### Create Client Credentials Connection ###